xy994/amazon-sagemaker-models/README.md

 5. [MNIST with MXNet](mxnet/)

-## Shut Down Your SageMaker Instance
+## Shut Down the SageMaker Notebook Instance
 Avoid unexpected costs by shutting down the notebook when you're finished.